The 2022 Interview Season will be virtual, per ACGME recommendations.

 You must apply through the Electronic Residency Application Service (ERAS).

 - All appointments are made through the Medical Specialties Matching Program sponsored by the National Resident Matching Program (NRMP) Specialties Matching Service.
-All candidates must register through the Specialties Matching Service.

 - Applicants considered for an appointment will be invited to visit The University of South Florida for an interview with the program director and selected faculty.
 Interviews will be conducted on selected dates during September and October.